Instant GPS & Map Coordinate Tool

 Frequently Asked Questions

-Common questions about our online coordinate converter, supported formats, and GPS workflows.
+Common questions about coordinate formats, accuracy, datums, privacy, and browser-based GPS conversion workflows.

 What is a coordinate converter?

-CoordConv is a browser-based coordinate converter that helps you convert coordinates between common geographic formats such as Decimal Degrees, DMS, DDM, UTM, MGRS, Plus Code, and Geohash.
+A tool that transforms geographic coordinates between different formats such as Decimal Degrees, DMS, DDM, UTM, MGRS, Plus Code, and Geohash.
+All processing happens instantly in the browser with live map preview.

 How accurate is this converter?